thiagofelicissimo/BiTTs/README.md

 - Minimal syntax: In most logical frameworks, when defining for instance sigma types, we will pose constants `mkSig : (A : Ty) (B : Tm A -> Ty) -> Tm Sig(A, x.
 B)`, `pi1 : (A : Ty) (B : Tm A -> Ty) (t : Tm Sig(A, x.
 B)) : Tm A` and `pi1 : (A : Ty) (B : Tm A -> Ty) (t : Tm Sig(A, x.
 B)) : Tm A`

-The file `test/test.complf` gives an introduction to CompLF and its functionalities.
+The file `test/quick_intro.complf` gives an introduction to CompLF.
 You can run `make test` in order to see the output it produces.
+If you want a more detailed introduction, look at the file `test/intro.complf` which explains a bit more some technical parts.
+The full definition of CompLF, its metatheory, the bidirectional typing algorithm, and its soundness and correctness proofs are the subject of an article currently in preparation.
+A link will be added here as soon as it becomes available.

 ## Implementation